delabrcd/openrb-instruments/README.md

 [^1]: Host Shields are very finicky - the most popular design that floats around is incorrect, so be sure that the PCB is white **AND** product picture includes the "RoHS" stamp or has "Arduino Meets Android", printed above the "USB Host Shield" text
-[^2]: only serial midi is supported for now, but with more code in the future usb midi is possible using only the host shield and a usb HUB
-[^3]: I've only tested this with an older Series S controller, if your controller is plugged in, but the XBOX light doesn't come on, open an issue with the [vendor ID and product ID](https://superuser.com/questions/1106247/how-can-i-get-the-vendor-id-and-product-id-for-a-usb-device) so I can add support
+[^2]: I've only tested this with an older Series S controller, if your controller is plugged in, but the XBOX light doesn't come on, open an issue with the [vendor ID and product ID](https://superuser.com/questions/1106247/how-can-i-get-the-vendor-id-and-product-id-for-a-usb-device) so I can add support